Clarksdale recorded another homicide last week, its fifth of the year and the second in the space of a week.

 Lindsey was flown to a hospital in Memphis where he was pronounced dead.

 Clarksdale Police Chief Sandra Williams said Lindsey’s niece, Shuntaye Johnson was taken into custody and the weapon believed to be used in the shooting was recovered at the scene.

 Williams said a disagreement over construction work Johnson was overseeing is believed to have led to the shooting.

 Johnson has been charged with murder and was arraigned in Clarksdale Municipal Court on Friday.

-Chief Williams said the incident is under investigation and anyone with information about this incident can call the Clarksdale Police Department at 621-8156, Crime Stoppers at 1-800-222-8477 or simply dial 911.
+Williams said these incident are under investigation and anyone with information about them can call the Clarksdale Police Department at 621-8156, Crime Stoppers at 1-800-222-8477 or simply dial 911.
 All calls remain anonymous and cash is paid to those providing information that leads to solving this crime.